 With large, HD screens commonplace in most living rooms, space is your friend when preventing eye strain.
 For a 40-inch TV, position yourself around 2-3m from your screen.
 A 50-inch display will allow you to move slightly further back, approximately 2-3.5m.
 Be pragmatic though – if you’re squinting at a distant screen, or you feel you’re too close, adjust your spacing to improve comfort and eliminate these symptoms.

-Lighting & Ambience
+Lighting & ambience

 Watching TV in the dark should be avoided – trust us, you’ll be able to watch your favourite festive films for longer!
 When the room is dark your pupils dilate, allowing light to penetrate your eyes more easily, causing pain and eye strain due to glare.
 Consider having a lamp in the corner or turning on the main light in the room.

-TV Glasses
+TV glasses

 Just as many of us have reading glasses, television glasses can improve vision.
 Ask your optician’s advice if you have prescription lenses – they may recommend wearing your glasses for watching television, especially if you wear your glasses for distance tasks.
 An antireflection coating may also improve visual comfort and reduce eye strain.